Xangis/VorbitalPlayer/README.md

 Version 4.41 Changes (???):

 1. Volume slider now defaults to 100% on a new install.
+2. Adding songs while player is playing no longer makes next track jump to the beginning.

 Version 4.4 Changes (February 2017):